cdabrt/Review-Extraction/README.md

 The data extraction form is structured as follows:

 ## Reviewer
-Name and surname of the reviewer filling the form
+Name and surname of the reviewer filling the form.

 ## Title
+Title of the paper.

 ## Authors
+Names of the authors of the paper.

 ## Venue
+The venue where the paper was presented/published.

 ## Publication Year
+Publication date of the paper.

 ## Publication Type
 Articles/Reports/conference Proceedings…